-Subject to subclause (a) of this clause, the hourly rate of pay to be paid to a parttime employee is to be calculated as 1/76th of the salary calculated above.
+Subject to subclause (a) of this clause, the hourly rate of pay to be paid to a part-time employee is to be calculated is 1/73.5 of the salary calculated above.

 2. PAYMENT OF SALARY

 (a) Timing of Payment